- Children & Youth

 LocationPO Box 3000-68PO BoxJamaica Plain, MA 02130 United States

 Apprentice Learning provides real-world work experiences for middle school students.
 We leverage career exploration to teach skills and to nurture dreams.

 "All young people have dreams but not all have plans.
 Apprentice Learning inspires urban middle school students to nurture career dreams and make plans to achieve them."--Helen Russell, Executive Director, Apprentice Learning

-Apprentice Learning offers career education programs for eighth-grade students in Boston Public School designed to teach essential work skills and habits and expose students to different careers and adults who are passionate about their professions, so that students can make a clear connection between success in school and a satisfying, productive work life.
+Apprentice Learning (AL) offers career education programs for middle school students in Boston Public Schools that are designed to teach essential work skills and habits, expose students to a variety of careers, and introduce students to adults who are passionate about their professions.
+We help students make a clear connection between success in school and a satisfying, productive work life.